 To maintain this status the facilities and training at the club are regularly reviewed, and are also inspected by the RYA.
 We are committed to supporting the RYA Youth Classes (including Cadets, Optimists and Lasers), to running race training courses and to increasing the numbers of qualified instructors and racing coaches.

-Our training programme includes three day courses during the school holidays and then regular practice sessions from 10 to 12 on Sunday mornings.
-The three day courses follow a formal RYA syllabus (click here for details) and are run by qualified instructors.
+Our training programme includes courses during the school holidays and then regular practice sessions from 10 to 12 on Sunday mornings.
+The holiday courses follow a formal RYA syllabus (click here for details) and are run by qualified instructors.

 Our sunday morning sessions are less formal and allow the kids to practice what they have learned under watchful supervision of a safety boat.
 The more confident juniors then join in the first race with the adults on Sunday afternoon.